approveme/signature-fluent-contract-forms-add-on/readme.txt

 Another highly popular use case is pre-filling contract data that might change from contract to contract.
 Say for instance, you are a Web Design agency and you have a standard contract you send out that varies ever so slightly every time you bring on a new client.
 Maybe you have optional packages available that need to be noted in your contract.
 But creating a new contract from scratch is incredibly time consuming.

-With this Fluent Forms Signature Add-On + ApproveMe’s WP E-Signature (business license) you can create a WP Form with the fields and sections of the contract that vary and add an additional field for the “Signers Name” + “Signers Email.”
+With this Electronic Signature Add-on for Fluent Forms + ApproveMe’s WP E-Signature (business license) you can create a WP Form with the fields and sections of the contract that vary and add an additional field for the “Signers Name” + “Signers Email.”

 Your WPForm would look something like: